Ez2Raven/blog/_pages/cv.md

 * Provide 3rd level support for a bespoke Fix Messaging Application developed using QuickFIX.

 #### Proposals
-* Analyze, design and proposed a microservice architecture that balances the risks of greenfield projects against monolithic solutions
+* Analyze, design and proposed a microservice architecture that balances the risks of greenfield projects against monolithic solutions.
 * Research and develop proof-of-concept for a microservice application using oAuth 2.0, Docker, MySQL and Xamarin on IBM BlueMix Container Service.

 #### Software Infrastructure
-* Administrate linux servers
+* Administrate linux servers.

 ### Reason For Leaving
-* Better Compensation and professional development
+* Better Compensation and professional development.

 ___